 The tour includes economy flights with BA.
-You can choose to fly with Virgin if you prefer, or/and to upgrade to Premium Economy or Business Class flights with either Virgin or BA.
+You can choose to upgrade to Premium Economy or Business Class flights if you wish.
 Please ask us for a quote.

 4 dinners & 6 lunches with water, wine/drinks & coffee, all local transfers, Fast Track entry through immigration on arrival in Barbados, entry fees & gratuities and services of Juliet Barclay and James Hill